Have I Got News For You, (TV Recording), London, 2003

 Appearing as the online guest for Boothby Graffoe: Songs & Stories that I watched in January 2021, Brigstocke talked about his comic and film career from his first gig to appearing in big movies such as Love Actually,

 Brigstocke appeared with his wife Rachel Parris for the Always Be Comedy Online 1st Birthday Show that I watched in April 2021.
 Together, they performed a special birthday song, a sketch of a radio phone-in featuring Brigstocke impersonating the broadcaster Jeremy Vine and Parris as the caller Margaret from Cornwall.
 They also finished the set with a lip sync battle.
 All these elements make up their popular Tuesday Night Club every Tuesday at Always Be Comedy Online.
 In June 2021, The Tuesday Night Club online celebrated its first birthday.

-Brigstocke and his wife Parris are great comedians in their own right and have also proven to be a great comedy double act, which was wonderful to see.
+Brigstocke and his wife Parris are great comedians in their own right and have also proven to be a great comedy double act, which has been wonderful to see.